-Ginny sat on the floor of the den, a suitcase in front of her, clothing in every direction, and a fat legal pad covered in notes in hand.
+Ginny sat on the floor of the den, a suitcase in front of her, clothing in every direction, and a fat legal pad covered in notes.
 Having completed her own packing, she was now packing for Charlie.
 She marked the items already in the bag.
 They were undoubtedly going to have to do some shopping.
 She had no shoes for him.

 It was possible that Reggie had been able to find a pair that fit from the assortment stashed in the caverns.
 She wouldn’t know until they picked Charlie up at the entrance on Tuesday morning.
 Reggie was incommunicado.
 They couldn’t take a chance that anything he said to her or Jim or Himself could not be intercepted by the police.
 She would just have to wait.